lolapriego/financial_predictor/Readme.md

 # Dataset format
 - For the sentiment classification
 	- You need to store your files at dataset/sentiment .
-	- Each file will store tweets of a day prefiltered as the Filter.txt says.
+	- Each file will store tweets of a day prefiltered as the Filter.txt at the Twitter API folder.
 The format should separate each tweet with JSON format (separated by '{}').
 There is an example at this section.
 	- There is a helper to know how to separate a .log or a .txt file with a lot of tweets from a period bigger than a day at the dataset folder